 - Single Ticket (no matter how long): 4,60 EUR

 If you happen to be above 65 years old, you do not need any ticket at all within the MPK bus and trams in Wroclaw – you are lucky enough to get around for free!
+This rule applies also to non-Polish citizens, we could eyewitness it on our own.
+During a possible ticket control, you just need to show an official document.

 Enjoy your ride with the best fare!